-SEI Investments Company (the Company), a Pennsylvania corporation, provides comprehensive platforms for investment processing, investment operations and investment management to wealth managers, financial institutions, financial advisors, investment managers, institutional investors and ultra-high-net-worth families in the United States, Canada, the United Kingdom, continental Europe and various other locations throughout the world.
+SEI Investments Company (the Company), a Pennsylvania corporation, provides comprehensive platforms, services and infrastructure-encompassing technology, operational, and investment management services-to help wealth managers, financial advisors, investment managers, family offices, institutional and private investors create and manage wealth.

-Investment processing platforms consist of application and business process outsourcing services, professional services and transaction-based services.
+Investment processing platforms provide technologies and business process outsourcing services for wealth managers and investment advisors.
+These solutions include investment advisory, client relationship, and other technology-enabled capabilities for the front office; administrative and investment services for the middle office; and accounting and processing services for the back office.
 Revenues from investment processing platforms are recognized in Information processing and software servicing fees on the accompanying Consolidated Statements of Operations.

-Investment operations platforms consist of outsourcing services including fund and investment accounting, administration, reconciliation, investor servicing and client reporting.
+Investment operations platforms provide business process outsourcing services for investment managers and asset owners.
+These platforms support a broad range of traditional and alternative investments and provide technology-enabled information analytics and investor capabilities for the front office; administrative and investment services for the middle office; and fund administration and accounting services for the back office.
 Revenues from investment operations platforms are recognized in Asset management, administration and distribution fees on the accompanying Consolidated Statements of Operations.